percona/everest-doc/docs/reference/known_limitations.md

 - You can create on-demand backups using only the first three backup storages if there are more than three backup storages.

+    For example, if you create backup storages everest-1, everest-2, everest-3, and everest-4 sequentially, you can only use everest-1, everest-2, and everest-3 for on-demand backups.

 ## Scheduled backups